Words of Comfort for a Parent’s Farewell

 Comforting someone whose parent is dying requires empathy and compassion.
 Here are some ways to provide comfort:

 1. Be present: Simply being there for the person can provide a great deal of comfort.
-Offer your physical presence and emotional support.
+Offer your presence and emotional support.
 Sometimes, just sitting in silence can be comforting.

 2. Listen actively: Allow the person to express their thoughts, feelings, and fears.
 Be an active listener by providing your full attention and validating their emotions.
 Avoid giving unsolicited advice or trying to fix their problems.